AppliedMechanicsLab/ENGN0310/index.md

 *  Buckling
    - Columns

-* Introduction to the theory of elastic.
+* Introduction to the theory of elasticity
  - Particularizing it   Bars
  - Particularizing it Shear
  - Particularizing it Bending